 - 1. Position the fan assembly on the radiator; then secure with existing hardware. - ■NOTE: The fan wiring must be in the upper-right position. - 2.
 Install the radiator.

 WATER PUMP

-■NOTE: On the 570/700EPS, the water pump is a non-serviceable component.
-It must be replaced as an assembly.
+■NOTE: On the 570/700, the water pump is only serviceable as an assembly.

 1. Remove the radiator cap; then remove the water pump drain and drain the coolant.